Kinto/kinto/docs/api/permissions.rst

 .. note::

-   The user ID that updates the permissions is always given the ``write`` permission, in order to prevent loosing ownership on the object.
+   The user ID that *updates* the permissions is always granted the `write` permission.
+This is in order to prevent accidental loss of ownership on an object.

 .. http:put:: /(object url)